nestordemeure/letMeNERSCthatForYou/README.md

 * move this code to the NERSC github,
 * refresh prompt (moving chunk information within the prompt)

-* refactor vector databse + search
-  * update the database with the new classes

 ## Developers

 <table width="100%">